Off-Campus Activity Space in Washington Heights

 - Two-way mirror: A two-way mirror is available in the conference room for observational research.

-CCPH offers a bilingual health library, computer lab, and health promotion activities, all free of charge.
+CCPH offers a bilingual health library and health promotion activities, all free of charge.

 The health library carries a wide selection of bilingual health information, reference books, and interactive materials.
-In the computer lab, community residents can use the internet to access health information.
 Bilingual staff is available to assist visitors with health information needs, including information on research participation, health programs, services, and other resources available at CUIMC and in our community.

 - Nonprofit organizations that are exempt under Section 501(c)(3) of the Internal Revenue Code and are classified as "not a private foundation" under Section 509(a)